 Cleaning your new car seat

-Your ability to keep a car seat clean, especially a convertible seat that you will have for many years, is an important factor when choosing the best one for you.
+Being able to keep a car seat clean, especially a convertible seat that you will have for many years, is an important factor when choosing the best convertible car seat for you.
 Car seats that are easy to wipe, have removable covers and allow you to vacuum up all the crumbs, fluff, dirt and sand that inevitably make their way into cracks and corners is crucial.
+And don't forget about a car organiser that can also help to keep things tidy at all ages, and to keep favourite items within an independent toddler's reach.

-Safest brands to look out for and we trust
+Safest brands in Australia to look out for and we trust

-Trust quality, reputable brands that adhere to Australian safety standards like Infasecure, Cybex, Britax, Maxi Cosi and Safety 1st.
+Trust quality, reputable brands that adhere to Australian safety standards like Infasecure, Cybex, Britax, Maxi Cosi, Cybex and Safety 1st.
+Depending where you are on your bub's journey, browse our trusted range of baby capsules, convertible car seats, child car seats and boosters.

-Metro Baby makes buying baby products from prams and strollers to nappy bags, bottles and wooden toys simple and easy.
-We offer a variety of ways to buy baby essentials from purchasing gift cards, shopping through a registry or using Afterpay at checkout.
+Metro Baby makes buying baby products easy and fun!
+From prams, strollers and high chairs to rockers, bassinets and cots, we offer a variety of ways to buy baby essentials.
+Other must-have baby items (which also make great gifts!) include bibs, bouncers, wooden toys, nappy bags, backpacks and pram organisers.
+We also offer gift cards, a gift registry and Afterpay at checkout.
 No matter your budget or needs, we have something just right for you!

 What age do you switch to a convertible car seat?

-With the right inserts, you can use a convertible car seat from birth, however frequently parents use an infant seat to start and switch to a convertible car seat as early as about 9 months.
-Contact one of our helpful and knowledgeable customer service team members if you have any further questions.
+With the right inserts, you can use a convertible car seat from birth.
+However, parents often use an infant seat to start and switch to a convertible car seat as early as about 9 months.
+Contact one of our helpful and knowledgeable customer service team members if you’d like more guidance on making the right choice for your family.

 Can my 4 month old use a convertible car seat?